alpecer/3D-Phase-Amplitude-Tools/README.md

 # Global-Phase-Amplitude

-This code generates the results of the paper [Global phase-amplitude description of oscillatory dynamics via the parameterization method](https://arxiv.org/pdf/2004.03647.pdf)
+This code generates the results of the paper "Global phase-amplitude description of oscillatory dynamics via the parameterization method" [PDF](https://arxiv.org/pdf/2004.03647.pdf)